isomerpages/gb-assist/pages/solutionrepo/solution1111.md

 ---
-title: SGDATAPOS Version 5.1 - Package (Basic Without Hardware)
+title: Autocount Accounting System Version 2.0 - Premium (5 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1111
 ---

 #### Description

-SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.
-Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.
-SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.
-Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.
+AutoCount Accounting stands out as one of the best accounting software for today business requirements.
+Characterized by its easy-to-learn and integrated features, AutoCount Accounting helps to streamline business operation.
+It provides strong and stable database for every type of business and able to perform all types of account transactions, no matter how complicated it is.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Singapore_Data_Hub_20200230_Annex_3_20200630144735_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Rockbell_20200195_Annex_3_20200630144608_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria